vbvg2008/benchmarks/schedule/schedule.md

 # issues:
-* How to do patching in pytorch?
+* How to do patching ?
 * need to improve the tensorflow model schedule GPU memory usage
 * understand tensorflow gpu usage
 * tensorflow make distributed value needs to change
 * how to pad tensor in dataloder
 * how to select certain distribution of labels within batch in data loader
-* how to do patching in data loader